jidongxiao/CSCI1200-DataStructures/hws/01_spotify_playlists/README.md

 receive full credit from the Submitty homework submission autograder.
 We have provided sample input & output files on the course website.
 Examples of using command line arguments can be found on the course
 webpage: [Programming Information](https://www.cs.rpi.edu/academics/courses/fall23/csci1200/programming_information.php).

-## File I/O

-You will read the words to format from an input text file.
-You should not make any assumptions about the formatting of this file, except that the words will be separated by at least one whitespace character.
-Remember that whitespace characters include spaces, tabs, and newlines.
-Any punctuation in the file (including periods, commas, apostrophes, etc.) should be treated as part of the word if it is not separated from the word by spaces.
-The basic iostream string input operator, >>, will work perfectly for this assignment.
-The output of your program will be written to a file, and should follow the specifications in this handout and match our examples.
-Reading and writing files in C++ is very similar to std::cin and std::cout.
-See examples of STL file streams on the course webpage [Programming Information](https://www.cs.rpi.edu/academics/courses/fall23/csci1200/programming_information.php).

-## Corner Cases

-So now you understand the core requirements for this assignment, but you may already have thought of a few problem cases.
-For example, how should the program full justify a line that contains just a single word?
-There are no available slots between words to use to insert the extra spaces.
-In this case your program should simply left justify the line.
-Another question you might ask is what to do if one of the words in the file is (by itself!) wider than the width of the column?
-In your initial coding and testing we recommend you assume that this will never happen.
-This solution will be worth nearly full credit.
-To receive full credit on the assignment your program should handle this case by splitting the word and inserting a hyphen.
-Note that we do not expect you to properly split the words between syllables, as that would require a database of English words and syllables.
-If you think of other corner cases as you work on the assignment, propose reasonable ways to handle those situations.
-If those solutions are overly complex or tricky, you do not need to tackle the implementation, but you should write up your thoughts in your README.txt for the grader to read.

 ## Submission Details